 Bredele, the little Christmas cookies in Alsace

 Bredele (or bredalas) are the small cookies that are traditionally eaten at the time of the end of the year in Alsace.
-So itâs definitely a gift to bring back at Christmas time, but I donât think anyone will mind if you buy it at another time of the year.
+So it’s definitely a gift to bring back at Christmas time, but I don’t think anyone will mind if you buy it at another time of the year.
 You will easily find them at the Maison alsacienne de biscuiterie, present in several cities in Alsace and whose bredalas are delicious.
 Enjoy!

 Tea, coffee and chocolate

 Coffee and chocolate tea from Alsace?
 Yes and no, we agree that there are no tea, coffee or cocoa plantations in Alsace.
 But we still have our local companies whose products I can recommend.
-The organic teas of Le Jardins de Gaia are really known for their high quality.
-As for coffee, you can go to Sati or Henriâs coffee shops (I like both!).
+Le Jardins de Gaïa organic teas are renowned for their high quality.
+As for coffee, you can go to Sati or Henri’s coffee shops (I like both!).

-For chocolate, I have a big weakness for the chocolate maker Cabosse in Mulhouse and Henner FrĂšres in Strasbourg.
+For chocolate, I have a big weakness for the chocolate maker Cabosse in Mulhouse and Henner Frères in Strasbourg.
 More industrial but also very good, I can recommend Jacques Bockel, whose stores you will find everywhere in Alsace.
-You can even bring back NutâAlsace, the Alsatian nutella!
+You can even bring back Nut’Alsace, the Alsatian nutella!

-Gifts to offer⊠or to offer yourself!
+Gifts to offer… or to offer yourself!

-Enough about the gourmet side, letâs see now the decorative objects, textiles and other Alsatian souvenirs that you can ât eat (yes, it is possible!).
-First of all, I must recommend you to avoid the storks in stuffed animals or bad quality aprons that you will find in all souvenir stores⊠Well, do what you want, but be aware: these objects are usually made in China, you could have found the same ones everywhere (except that a stork looks Alsatian, I know!).
+Enough about the gourmet side, let’s move on to decorative objects, textiles and other Alsatian souvenirs that can ‘t be eaten (yes, it’s possible!).
+First of all, I must recommend you to avoid the storks in stuffed animals or bad quality aprons that you will find in all souvenir stores… Well, do what you want, but be aware: these objects are usually made in China, you could have found the same ones everywhere (except that a stork looks Alsatian, I know!).
 Favour objects from craftsmen: they are the ones who make the real made in Alsace!

 Soufflenheim Pottery